A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 If all of this two-lens stuff sounds familiar, that’s because the Note 8, which launched in August 2017, has the same thing, and was the first Samsung phone to include an additional telephoto lens, as well as Live Focus.
 You should really just read that review, then come back.

-One thing that is new in the Galaxy phone is the S9+’s — and S9’s (from here on out, everything will also apply to the S9) — ability to open and close its aperture, based on an environment’s lighting conditions..
+One thing that is new in the Galaxy phone is the S9+’s — and S9’s (from here on out, everything will also apply to the S9) — ability to open and close its aperture based on an environment’s lighting conditions.

 If it’s a dark scene, the lens will adjust its aperture from f/2.4 to f/1.5 (the Galaxy S8’s lens only went up to f/1.7).
 Remember: in aperture land, smaller = better.
 So, f/1.5 > f/1.7.
-This basically means the Galaxy S9s can let in 28% more light now, so your pics from ~the club~ will actually turn out.
+This basically means the Galaxy S9+ can let in 28% more light now, so your pics from ~the club~ will actually turn out.

 I’ve been tired lately and didn’t end up going clerbing for this review, but I did take some photos at a sensual hour in my apartment.
-The Galaxy S9 photos were much better lit than the iPhone X’s.
+The Galaxy S9+ photos were much better lit than the iPhone X’s.

 The Pixel 2 XL is considered to be a low-light superstar.
 So here’s that same pic by Samsung, versus Google’s Pixel.